 If BDSM is my way of releasing anger, what is dog play?
 What, if anything, does it reveal about me?
-I think the answer to that is simple: I want to shed the stress, responsibility, and control that come with being an active, socially engaged, adult person.
+I think the answer to that is very simple: I want to shed the stress, responsibility, and control that come with being an active, socially engaged, adult person.

-I don’t believe in God, but it took me a while to call myself an atheist.
-I dabbled first through Buddhism and Islam, then through Pagan and mystic philosophies, before realizing religion was not for me.
+I don’t believe in god, but it took me a while to call myself an atheist.
+I dabbled first through Buddhism and Islam, then through Pagan and mystic philosophies, before realizing all religion was not for me.
 That trend of disbelief and questioning continued into ethics, law, culture, and the basic assumptions of human-versus-animal, right-versus-wrong, and male-versus-female that are ingrained in our society.

 In the end, I believed almost nothing.
 Today I believe humans are animals with thumbs and a decent brain.
 I believe in no afterlife, no objective ethics.
 I believe most things we believe are “real” are actually subjective inventions.
 My religion became a journey of breaking down constructs to discover the animal in me — to permit my carnality to rise to the surface — which is partially why I enjoy really rough sex.
 It allows me to unleash this part of myself and explore my cravings without shame or self-denial.